RahulGarg10/Time-Series-Analysis-1-FE_GWP_1-/README.md

 ### 6. Directions:

-1)Use GARCH models to model time-varying volatility.
+- Use GARCH models to model time-varying volatility.

-2)Incorporate Student's t-distribution or Generalized Error Distribution (GED) to account for fat tails.
+- Incorporate Student's t-distribution or Generalized Error Distribution (GED) to account for fat tails.

 ## (C) Addressing sensitivity to outliers: